Focus on Aspect Ratio

 Figure 1: Comparing the two most popular aspect ratios

-It should be noted that the 16:9 aspect ratio is considered to be more aesthetically pleasing and closer the way we humans naturally perceive images.
+It should be noted that the 16:9 aspect ratio is considered to be more aesthetically pleasing and closer to the way we humans naturally perceive images.
 This aspect ratio approximates to the so-called golden ratio.

 The most common aspect ratio problems